analyticascent/confounder/criteria/minwage.md

 &nbsp;

-5) **Price Increases/Supply Reductions:** The cost of goods and services in an area with a mandated wage increase can (and often does) go up to pay for the new labor costs, and/or the amount of those same things you can get for the same price may drop (e.g. portion sizes at restaurants).
+5) **Price Increases/Supply Reductions:** The cost of goods and services in an area with a mandated wage increase can (and often does) go up to pay for the new labor costs, and/or the quality or amount of those same things you can get for the same price may drop (e.g. portion sizes at restaurants).
+Many argue price increases do not affect sales - if those higher prices did *not* affect sales, business would already have them to begin with.

 &nbsp;